omeka-s-modules/InverseProperties/README.md

 # Inverse Properties

-An [Omeka S](https://omeka.org/s/) module for defining inverse relations between properties.
+An [Omeka S](https://omeka.org/s/) module for defining inverse properties between resources.

-This module allows administrators to define inverse relations between properties so that they can be concretely linked in both directions.
-In effect, it enables a custom implementation of [owl:inverseOf](https://www.w3.org/TR/owl-ref/#inverseOf-def).
+This module allows administrators to define inverse properties between resources (items, item sets, media) so that property values can be concretely linked in both directions.
+In effect, it enables a custom implementation of [owl:inverseOf](https://www.w3.org/TR/owl-ref/#inverseOf-def) integrated with Omeka S resource templates.

 # Copyright